Hello, I’m captain Tom Drohan.

 The sides of the boat are of ample height to keep all people safely inside.
 The captain asks that all guests keep the rail above their waist and adults must manage children to do the same (or the captain will!).
 All guests should bring some layers of upper clothing.
 I have found that a fleece jacket plus a thin windbreaker has proven to be good for typical summer operations.
 Additionally all guests should have the hats, water, sunscreen, camera and camera batteries they would need for an outdoor adventure or a sporting event!
 After all, You’re Doing Something Real!

-Descriptions for Established Destiny Harbor Tours
+Descriptions of Established Destiny Harbor Tours

 (Listed by point of departure)